Self Care Is Just Another Thing for Us to Fail At

 We’ve all heard the well-meaning refrain, the one that’s been co-opted from airline travel and applied to life:

-‘Put your mask on first, then assist any small children you may be travelling with.’
+‘Put your oxygen mask on first, then assist any small children you may be travelling with.’

-On a recent trip, as the flight attendant demonstrated ‘the safety features of the aircraft’ I thought about how funny it is that we’ve taken this phrase about catastrophes and certain death and applied it to motherhood.
+On pre-pandemic trips, as the flight attendant demonstrated ‘the safety features of the aircraft’ I thought about how funny it is that we co-opted this phrase about catastrophes and certain death and applied it to motherhood.

-Intellectually, I get why putting your own mask on first might be important.
-But I also know that my mask is useless to me if my kids aren’t happy.
+Intellectually, I get why putting your oxygen mask on first might be important.
+But I also know that mask is useless to me if my kids aren’t happy.
 Maybe it’s a chicken and egg question: what came first, the happy mom or the happy kid?

 Yes, self care is important.
 Yes, I am a better mother when my exercise/social life/mental health/personal fulfillment/parenting juju is all in alignment.
 At least I imagine I would be should this ever happen.

-But there have been occasions in my life when stopping to put my own mask on just wasn’t the right decision.
+But there have been occasions in my life when stopping to take care of myself first just wasn’t the right decision.

 A lot of us equate self care to a spa day or a night out with girlfriends, or finding the time to meditate or exercise.
-We feel guilty leaving behind grumpy kids, unanswered emails, and towering piles of laundry to get our nails done or to curl up with a book and a flat white at our local coffee shop (my personal favourite).
+We feel guilty leaving behind grumpy kids, unanswered emails, and towering piles of laundry to get our nails done or to curl up with a book and a flat white (my personal favourite).

 We believe that self care derives from selfishness and we balk at doing things that seem frivolous when there are so many ‘more important’ items that need our attention.